 FOR IMMEDIATE RELEASE

-The Eastern New Mexico Rural Water System is a regional rural water supply project in east-central New Mexico.
+The Eastern New Mexico Rural Water System is a regional rural water supply project in eastcentral New Mexico federally authorized in 2009.
 The purpose of the project is to provide potable water to seven city and county member agencies and Cannon Air Force Base for municipal, commercial, and industrial use from a renewable surface water supply at Ute reservoir.
-The ENMWUA was enacted by the New Mexico State Legislature effective July1, 2010.
-The member communities are Clovis, Elida, Grady, Melrose, Portales (includes Roosevelt County), Texico, and Curry County.
+The ENMWUA was enacted by the New Mexico State Legislature effective July 1, 2010.
+The member communities are Clovis, Grady, Elida, Melrose, Portales (includes Roosevelt County), Texico, and Curry County.